WaltXin/cardpilot-remote-mcp-server/README.md

 1. **Card Recommendations**:
    - ALWAYS use the `get-cards` tool to fetch real-time data before making recommendations.
+   - Set `limit=5` by default to ensure concise recommendations.
+   - If the user specifies or asks for a specific persona (e.g., student, newcomer), set the `persona` parameter (e.g., `persona="student"`).
    - Use the `sort` parameter to align with user priorities (e.g., `sort="annual_fee"` for cheap cards).
    - Use filters like `bank="TD"` or `category="travel"` to narrow down results.
    - For "no fee" requests, explicitly set `noFee=true`.